FINTLabs/fint-arkiv-case-defaults/README.md

 ## TitleService

-This service is used to set the format for cases based on case properties.
+This service formats titles for cases for different case types based on case properties, as well as title prefixes for records and documents.
-It is bidirectional, meaning case properties can also be parsed and applied from the title.
+It is bidirectional, meaning case properties can be parsed and applied from the title.

-This is controlled by the property `fint.case.formats.title.<casetype>`.
+This is controlled by the following properties:
+- `fint.case.defaults.<casetype>.title.cases`
+- `fint.case.defaults.<casetype>.title.records`
+- `fint.case.defaults.<casetype>.title.documents`

 Properties in the `${name}` format will be evaluated and parsed.

+### How to implement in adapter

+1. Add `compile('no.fint:fint-arkiv-case-defaults:+')` to `build.gradle`
+2. `@Autowired TitleService` in case mapping code.
+3. Writing:
+   - Invoke `getCaseTitle()` on `TitleMapper` to create case title.
+   - Invoke `getRecordTitlePrefix()` and `getDocumentTitlePrefix()` to obtain prefixes for records and documents.
+4. Reading: Invoke `parseCaseTitle()` on `TitleMapper` to apply case properties from the case title.
+   - This method returns `true` if the case title matched the expected pattern.

 ### Example
 `Løyve drosje - ${tittel} - ${organisasjonsnummer}`